Accounts and banks

 - Bank credentials — the username and password used to log in.
 Stored encrypted.

-- Webhook URL — where results are delivered.
+simple(unattended) orassisted(waits for a human to complete 2FA). - Webhook URL — where results are delivered.

 - Optional extras — extra JSON fields to attach to every webhook payload.